purescript/documentation/errors/KindsDoNotUnify.md

 ## Notes

+### Order of Error Message

+In the `Proxy Array` example above it is unclear if `Type` refers to the expected kind and `Type -> Type` refers to the actual kind found on line 1 or vice-versa.
+The current implementation of Purescript sometimes presents the expected value first and other times presents the actual value first.
+In this sense the presentation of this error is inconsistent, so please don't read any order into the error message.

 ### Additional/Missing Type Arguments

 This error can occur when a type argument is missing, or an additional type argument is provided: